visualbasic6/google-drive-infoleak/README.md

 lulz full disclosure

-ps garbage at php and fully aware that this is a lame "exploit" but there are general low impact privacy implications and is probably a blackhat spammer's best friend. name and email data > email data re: ctr/epcs
+ps garbage at php and fully aware that this is a lame "exploit" but there are general low impact privacy implications in addition to probably being a blackhat spammer's best friend as name and email data > email data re: ctr/epc